-AGR 204 Introduction to Plant Sciences 3-0-3 This course will present the fundamentals of plant sciences, including agro nomic and horticultural crops of the major agricultural areas of the world.
-Emphasis w to crops of the Southeastern Region of the U.S. Prerequisite: RDG 032 or AGR 205 Integrated Pest Management 3-0-3 Students will study major pests (weeds, insects, and disease) of the major Carolina crops.
-Theory and practices of integrated pest management will and compared to conventional pest management strategies.
-Prerequisite: RDG 032 or AGP 206 RWR 032 Basic Farm Maintenance 3-3-4 AGK 200 This course is a study of practical techniques for basic maintenance and re agricultural environment.
-Students will learn applications and uses of hand metal work and machinery maintenance.
-Prerequisite: RDG 032 or RWR 03 AGR 211 Applied Agriculture Calculations 3-0-3 This course is a study of basic mathematical applications in crop and livest ock production, agribusiness and financial management.
-Mastery of these cor assist students in understanding the importance of such applications in the e agricultural industry.
-Prerequisite: MAT 032 AGR 214 SCWE in Sustainable Agriculture I 0-15-3 This course is an introductory supervised comprehensive work experience sustainable agriculture industry.
-Students will be matched with farms/indus meet their mutual interests and will work under the supervision of the stries that instructor/employer.
-AHS 104 Medical Vocabulary/Anatomy 2.5-1.5-3 / This course introduces the fundamental principles of medical terminology a survey of human anatomy and physiology.
-Prerequisite: RDG 032 or RW grade of "C" or better.
-AHS 106 Cardiopulmonary Resuscitation 1-0-1 This course is a study of the principles of cardiopulmonary resuscitation.
-AHS 107 Clinical Computation 2-0-2 This course is a study of the principles and applications used in the clinical AHS 110 Patient Care Procedures 1-3-2 This course provides a study of the procedures and techniques used in the of the patient.
-Prerequisites: AHS 104, AHS 114, MED 107, MED 115, BIO 155 AHS 119 Health Careers 3-0-3 - This course provides information on various health careers to include job r esponsibility and personal and education requirements as well as an overview of the he alth care system with its unique nomenclature and delivery of care.
-Prerequisite: RD G 032 or RWR 032 with a grade of "C" or better.
-AHS 136 Essentials of Anatomy and Physiology 2-3-3 This course provides basic anatomical concepts related to each body syste em for entry- ALIC 400 level health care practitioners.
-AH2 139 Principles of Expanded Patient Care 2-3-3 This course is a study of a broad range of concepts and applications relate care, including concepts needed to develop EKG skills. a to patient AUC 140 Therapeutics for Health 2.5-1.5-3 ANJ 140 This course provides a basic study of therapeutic agents applicable to hea increase presides a same stady of the apound agoing applicable to neu and nursing professions.
+AGR 203 Introduction to Animal Science

+This course covers a survey of animal industries and their roles and importance to man and society from past to present.
+Lab will examine the basic principles in the handling of livestock and techniques of farm animal production.
+Prerequisite: RDG 032 or RWR 032

+AGR 204 Introduction to Plant Sciences

+This course will present the fundamentals of plant sciences, including agronomic and horticultural crops of the major agricultural areas of the world.
+Emphasis will be given to crops of the Southeastern Region of the U.S. Prerequisite: RDG 032 or RWR 032

+AGR 205 Integrated Pest Management

+Students will study major pests (weeds, insects, and disease) of the major South Carolina crops.
+Theory and practices of integrated pest management will be explored and compared to conventional pest management strategies.
+Prerequisite: RDG 032 or RWR 032

+AGR 206 Basic Farm Maintenance

+This course is a study of practical techniques for basic maintenance and repair in an agricultural environment.
+Students will learn applications and uses of hand tools, basic metal work and machinery maintenance.
+Prerequisite: RDG 032 or RWR 032

+AGR 211 Applied Agriculture Calculations

+This course is a study of basic mathematical applications in crop and livestock production, agribusiness and financial management.
+Mastery of these concepts will assist students in understanding the importance of such applications in the agricultural industry.
+Prerequisite: MAT 032

+AGR 214 SCWE in Sustainable Agriculture I

+This course is an introductory supervised comprehensive work experience in the sustainable agriculture industry.
+Students will be matched with farms/industries that meet their mutual interests and will work under the supervision of the instructor/employer.

+AHS 104 Medical Vocabulary/Anatomy

+This course introduces the fundamental principles of medical terminology and includes a survey of human anatomy and physiology.
+Prerequisite: RDG 032 or RWR 032 with a grade of "C" or better.

+AHS 106 Cardiopulmonary Resuscitation

+This course is a study of the principles of cardiopulmonary resuscitation.

+AHS 110 Patient Care Procedures

+This course provides a study of the procedures and techniques used in the general care of the patient.
+Prerequisites: AHS 104, ENG 160, MED 105, MED 107, PSY 201

+AHS 119 Health Careers

+This course provides information on various health careers to include job responsibility and personal and education requirements as well as an overview of the health care system with its unique nomenclature and delivery of care.
+Prerequisite: RDG 032 or RWR 032 with a grade of "C" or better.

+AHS 136 Essentials of Anatomy and Physiology

+This course provides basic anatomical concepts related to each body system for entry-level health care practitioners.
+Prerequisites: AHS 104, ENG 160, MED 105, MED 107, PSY 201

+AHS 139 Principles of Expanded Patient Care

+AHS 223 Dialysis Technician Practicum